kj2013/claff-happydb/README.md

 This package contains a release of training and test data to aid in modeling affect and emotion from text.

 The CL-Aff Shared Task comprises two sub-tasks in affect modeling on data from the HappyDB corpus (see <a href="https://github.com/rit-public/HappyDB">https://github.com/rit-public/HappyDB</a>).
 Further documentation about HappyDB can be found <a href="https://rit-public.github.io/HappyDB/">here</a> and <a href="https://www.kaggle.com/ritresearch/happydb">on Kaggle</a>.

+This README describes the directory structure and contents of this gitrepo.
+To know how this corpus was annotated for the CL-Aff Shared Task 2019, please see ./docs/annotation_rules.txt
-For the CL-Aff Shared Task 2019, the details of the training corpus are provided below.
-We plan to further enrich this dataset in time, with more annotations, meta-features and trained classifiers to aid with downstream applications.
+We plan to further enrich this data, with more annotations, meta-features and trained classifiers to aid with downstream applications.

-For more details, see the Contents Section at the bottom of this Readme.
-To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

 Results of the CL-Aff Shared Task 2019 will be released in the AAAI Workshop on Affective Content Analysis (AffCon) @ AAAI-2019.
 Check out the Workshop and Shared Task website:  <a href="https://sites.google.com/view/affcon2019/home">https://sites.google.com/view/affcon2019/home</a>